solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 ---
 layout: blogpost
-title: "SEO for Dummies: Our secret tips to improve SEO [using Ahrefs]"
+title: "SEO for Dummies: 25 secret tips to improve SEO [using Ahrefs]"
 description: You don’t need to be a SEO expert to drive more traffic on your website.
 In fact, all you need is a few hours in front of you and $7.
 cta_title: Send personalized link building emails with Mailmeteor
 canonical: https://mailmeteor.com/blog/seo-for-dummies